antonw-88/GICSP/intro-stage/intro-stage-1-CISA.md

 #Exclusion lists are valuable when scanning, to minimize the risk that particular devices are affected.
 #The openPLC project provides virtualized PLCs(https://openplcproject.com/getting-started/)
 #IEC 61131 contains info about various PLC programming languages, which may be valuable for labs.
+#Deterministic traffic - repeatable, predictable, and designed so that fluctuations are easily detected.
+#Issues with legacy systems include: weak/no auth; plain text traffic; no least priv; no integrity checks; easy connectivity.
+#It is vital to understand how security requirements differ between ICS sectors, and what kinds of interdependencies that exist.

 #Industrial Control Systems Evaluation(401V) -